splunk/public-o11y-docs/admin/authentication/authentication-tokens/org-tokens.rst

 #.
 Select the expand icon next to the token name.
 This displays details about the token.

    For information about the access token permissions allowed by the :guilabel:`Authorization Scopes` field value, see the permissions step in :ref:`create-access-token`.
 #.
-If you're an organization administrator, the actions menu (|verticaldots| icon) appears to the right side of the token listing.
+(Optional) If you're an organization administrator, the actions menu (|verticaldots|) appears to the right side of the token listing.
 You can select token actions from this menu.

 #.
 See :ref:`change-token-permissions` and :ref:`change-token-expiration` to modify token permissions and token expiration settings, respectively.